Real Estate Investing From An Expert’s Perspective | PREI 081

 This can be a tough one.
 A lot of times, people have a long relationship with their financial planner that they’ve been working with.
 If that financial advisor is not willing to recommend that they go into real estate assets or think a little bit more creatively, and that’s the direction that you want to hit as an investor, I think you just need to be honest with yourself.
 Step back, evaluate whether or not their values are lining up with where you want your future to hit.
 If not, sometimes that separation is warranted.

-I will tell people, if you’re on the fence and you’re looking for guidance and you want someone to help you put those financial chaos that you have that is your world in some organized fashion but you want someone who can speak intelligently about real estate investments, there’s an organization and network that I’m a part of.
+I will tell people, if you’re on the fence and you’re looking for guidance and you want someone to help you put that financial chaos that you have in your world in some organized fashion but you want someone who can speak intelligently about real estate investments, there’s an organization and network that I’m a part of.
 It’s called NAPFA, National Association of Personal Financial Advisors.
 The thing about this organization is it’s a fee-only model.
-Advisors that are using that commission base or using that AUM-only based can’t be a part of this organization.
+Advisors that are using that commission-based or using that AUM-only based can’t be a part of this organization.
 It opens up the advisors to thinking a little bit more creatively.
 Within this organization, there are actually some people who specialize in real estate investments.

 In order to try to find someone locally maybe that you want to work with or speak to about helping you with your financial planning and also is on that trajectory towards putting you in real estate, you can go to their website.
 They have a Find an Advisor search tool under there.
 They actually have a box under the advanced search where you can check real estate investments.
 It will link you up with someone in your local neighborhood, hopefully, that has some specialization in real estate.
 There are not a lot of us out there.
 I think there’s a few.
 You might surprise that there are some other people out there fighting the good fight.